Baccalaureate on

 4. Advanced Management & Administration

-- Structures of Organi3ations, Growth and Development, Structure and Control, Communication
+3. Structures of Organisations, Growth and Development, Structure and Control, Communication

 5. Human Resource/Personnel Management

-- Industrial Relations, Trade Unions, Industrial action, Collective Bargaining, Tribunals, Redundancy
+9. Industrial Relations, Trade Unions, Industrial action, Collective Bargaining, Joint Consultations, Tribunals, Redundancy, the HR Role

-- Employment Administration, Work Study, Grievance Procedure, Payroll, Promotion, Stakeholders
+10. Employment Administration, Work Study, Job Evaluation and Ranking, Job Design and Redesign, Grievance Procedures, Payroll, Promotion, Stakeholders

-- Remuneration, Policy, Systems, Allowances, Benefits, Flexitime, Equal Opportunities
+11. Remuneration, Policy and Systems, Allowances, Benefits, Flexitime, Equal Opportunities, Avoiding Discrimination

-- Personnel Records, Statistics, Data Protection, Reports, Computers, Learning Organisations
+12. Personnel Records, Statistics, Data Protection, Reports, Computers, Learning Organizations, Working-from-home, HR and Contingency Plans, Measuring Employee Productivity

 6. Organisational Behaviour